thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2023-05-28-entity-framework-and-database-projects.md

 ## Domain Entities vs Database Entities

-Up until now has been a rather long setting of the stage in order to tackle the core question:
+With my painfully long setting of the stage out of the way, we can finally get to the point and tackle the core question:
-In a Services project (which is the core of a distributed application), should the fundamental Entities (the core truth) be defined as <abbr title="Plain Old Class Objects">POCOs</abbr> or should we manage them in the database of the service as part of the [DDL](https://en.wikipedia.org/wiki/Data_definition_language)?
+In a Services project (which is the core of a distributed application), should the fundamental Entities (the core truth) be defined as <abbr title="Plain Old Class Objects">POCOs</abbr> or should we manage them in the associated database of the service as part of the [DDL](https://en.wikipedia.org/wiki/Data_definition_language)?

 Clean Architecture is not necessarily incompatible with either approach but here would be what that looks like with each: